2.1. Getting Started

 2.1.1.
 Compiling from source

 The source code of the most recent stable release can be found on the github Release page.
-You can also clone the repository to get the most recent development version: git clone https://github.com/Remi-Coulom/joedb.git.
+You can also clone the repository to get the most recent version: git clone https://github.com/Remi-Coulom/joedb.git.
+The dev branch is tested before being merged into master, so the master branch should be rather safe to use.

-Joedb is written in portable C++ 17, and uses CMake for its build system.
+Joedb is written in portable C++ 17, and uses CMake for its build system, and vcpkg for its dependencies.
 So it should be portable to almost any platform.
-Here are some detailed instructions for the most common situations.

-sudo apt-get install lcov python3-sphinx python3-sphinx-rtd-theme python3-sphinxcontrib.spelling sqlite3 libsqlite3-dev sqlitebrowser
+sudo apt install git g++ clang clang-tidy cmake make ninja-build libssh-dev libbrotli-dev libcurl4-openssl-dev libgtest-dev lcov python3-sphinx python3-sphinx-rtd-theme python3-sphinxcontrib.spelling sqlite3 libsqlite3-dev sqlitebrowser

 When the necessary packages are installed, the following commands should compile everything: